mramz55555/isoft-corporation/README.md

 Isoft is a portfolio website, and in addition, it is hoped that future applications will be included in it.

 ## How to use?
+**important** :
-**important** : maven and java are required to run this application.
+-maven ,java and mysql are required to run this application.
+-mysql username and password are in the application.properties file

 1-download the project files and extract them.
 In the command line type: "mvn clean install".